Canada’s Best Energy Dividend Stocks 2023

 Our energy producer and pipeline exposure works with our other commodities allocation that includes gold, gold stocks and the larger baskets of commodities.
 I will not get side-swiped by inflation or stagflation.

 The Canadian Energy Stocks Dividend Portfolio

-I’m happy to hedge and accept those risks with 8% of my allocation – as I enjoy taking my tolls and collecting those healthy energy dividends.
-But given that I am in the semi-retirement stage (my wife is within 5 years of retirement) I am moving to an energy dividend approach.
+I’m happy to hedge inflation and accept those risks.
+I now have an 11% allocation – not including the generous toll-taking by way of my Canadian pipeline stocks.
+And given that I am in the semi-retirement stage (my wife is within 5 years of retirement) I am glad that I moved to the energy dividend stocks approach.

 Canadian Energy Stocks By Dividend Yield

 - Cardinal (CJ.TO) 10.37%